 What happens next?

 You've submitted your entry.
 After the deadline has passed, all the entries will be checked and any incomplete submissions will be contacted and asked for more information, if necessary.
 Successful entries will be passed on to the judges, and a shortlist of three finalists from each category will be drawn up.
-Finalists will be contacted with further information, and the finalists will be announced to the public in early October 2022.
+Finalists will be contacted with further information, and the finalists will be announced to the public at the end of July 2023.